RodolpheThienard/RodolpheThienard/README.md

 I am a graduate student in _Computer Science_ from [University of Versailles](https://www.uvsq.fr/licence-informatique) .Currently in Master of High Performance Computing and Simulation at [Paris-Saclay University](http://www.chps.uvsq.fr/).

 ### Currently working on 🌱
+- Technological validation of hardware integration of a POSIT GPGPU core on FPGA for HPC/HPDA and Deep learning applications at EMG2
 - Userspace scheduler for MPC developped in Rust at French Alternative Energies and Atomic Energy Commission (CEA)

 ### Centers of interests